 Corvida Photo Albums

-This album page provides links to galleries that display images of Corvida (Corvids and relatives) that belong to order Passeriformes that I photographed in various habitats.
+This album page provides links to galleries that display images of Corvida (Corvids and relatives) that belong to order Passeriformes that I photographed in various habitats, see Taxonomy note below.
 In each photo album, a gallery displays portraits of individual species that may include male, female, juvenile or immature birds.
 For some species, a supplementary gallery features behaviour such as hunting, nesting, feeding, and mating.

 Terrestrial almost cosmopolitan crows form the core corvid group.
 Monarchs are small to medium-sized oscines that inhabit woodland and forest while Shrikes are slender-bodied birds often seen in open or bushy habitat.

 Drongos are medium-sized forest and woodland passerines with forked tails; Fantails are forest birds that have small-bodies and long tails; Birds-of-paradise are small to large rainforest passerines.

 Old World orioles and whistlers are a medium-sized forest and woodland birds.
 Mohouas include three small-sized species that mainly inhabit New Zealand's native forest.